radioactivedecay/radioactivedecay/CONTRIBUTING.md

-The project uses Python's [unittest](https://docs.python.org/3/library/unittest.html) framework for testsing.
-Please write unit tests for any new functionality you create.
+The project uses Python's [unittest](https://docs.python.org/3/library/unittest.html) framework for testing.
+Please write unit tests for any new functionality you add.
 The tests are stored in the [tests](https://github.com/alexmalins/radioactivedecay/tree/main/tests) sub-directory.

-Run the tests via ``python -m unittest discover`` from the base directory.
+Run the tests by excecuting the command ``python -m unittest discover`` from the base directory.

 ### Docstrings and Documentation